fullopsec/UniversalWakeOnLan/README.md

 </p>

+Disclaimer:
+This script was made in a hurry and could be greatly improved,  modify it as you wish!

 UniversalWakeOnLan is a script designed to wake up your device remotely from anywhere in the world with the help of Telegram API.
 It is compatible with Opnsense Firewalls.